cmannett85/arg_router/README.md

 We can constrain the amount of flags the user can provide by using the `max_value` policy, so passing `-vvvv` will result in a runtime error.
 There are min/max and min variants too.
 Here we are using the compile-time variant of the policy, we can do that because the value type is an integral/enum, but if your value type cannot be used as a template parameter then there equivalent runtime variants that take the paramters as function parameters instead.
 The compile-time variants should be used when possible due to extra checks e.g. setting the max value less than the min.

-The `long_name` policy is allowed but usually leads to ugly invocations, however there is a better option:
+The `long_name_t` policy is allowed but usually leads to ugly invocations, however there is a better option:
 ```cpp
 ar::mode(
     ...